CurveDocs/curve-docs/docs/curve_dao/voting-escrow/smartwalletchecker.md

 !!! description "`SmartWalletChecker.approveWallet(address _wallet) public`"

     !!!guard "Guarded Method"
-        This function is only callable by the `dao`, which is the CurveOwnershipAdmin.
+        This function is only callable by the `dao`, which is the `CurveOwnershipAdmin`.

     Function to approve a smart contract to lock CRV.